jdpclarke/Milestone-Project-3/README.md

 **Acceptance Criteria:**

-- Users can create new tasks, specifying a title, description, due date, priority, and optional project association.
+- Users can create new tasks, specifying a title, description, due date priority.
 - All tasks are displayed in a clear, organised list or board view.
-- Each task entry clearly shows its title, due date, priority, and current status.
+- Each task entry clearly shows its title, description, due date, priority, and current status.
 - Users can click on a task to view its full details in a dedicated view or modal.
 - Users can edit any field of an existing task.
 - Users can change a task's status (e.g., 'To Do', 'In Progress', 'Completed').